corentin-begne/phalconTool/README.md

 phalcon generate:models
 ```
 Models will be created from the database with column map and all relations.
+By default scrud is no activated, you need to add in config.php inside librairies field api and scrud and add them to the private or public ressources.
 You're now able to access to SCRUD action for all model, example for User :
 ```
 http//localhost/scrud/User/read?id=1
 http//localhost/scrud/User/create
 http//localhost/scrud/User/search
 ```
-You can merge all model which has one relation like User and UserSocial like this :
+You can merge all model which has one relation for example if you add UserProfil table like this :
 ```
-http//localhost/scrud/User UserSocial/read?id=1
+http//localhost/scrud/User UserProfil/read?id=1
-http//localhost/scrud/User UserSocial/create
+http//localhost/scrud/User UserProfil/create
-http//localhost/scrud/User UserSocial/search
+http//localhost/scrud/User UserProfil/search
 ```
 So you can set as model as hasOne relations exists.